clamsproject/app-fewshotclassifier/README.md

-# app-template-python
+# app-few-shot-classifier

-This repository provides scaffolding for Python-based CLAMS app development.
-Specifically, we contains
+This repository provides a wrapper for using CLIP embeddings for few shot classification.

 1. `app.py` to write the app
 1. `requirements.txt` to specify python dependencies